awaisrauf/deepCuriosity/_posts/2018-09-23-Why-Nations-Fail.md

 ---
-title: Book Review: Why Nations Fail
+title: Book Review, Why Nations Fail
 ---
 Pakistan recently held its general elections and new party's government has been elected.
 This newly elected government came with a reformist agenda and started implementing it reforms by making task forces and advisory councils consisting of renown professionals,